-Scroll down for interviews and special featurettes with Bill and Sandra… Roll film!
+Scroll down for Reno divorce era videos and interviews with Bill and Sandra… Roll film!

-In this special featurette produced for Twentieth Century Fox, Bill McGee recalls “some of the best years of my life” as a dude wrangler on the famous Flying M.E. dude-divorce ranch during the heyday of the Reno divorce era.
-The featurette accompanies Fox’s 2007 re-release on DVD of their 1939 film Charlie Chan in Reno.
-Available in the 4-DVD box set, The Charlie Chan Collection, Vol. 4.
-(Courtesy of Twentieth Century Fox)
+A special featurette produced for Twentieth Century Fox.
+In this 7-minute interview, Bill McGee recalls “some of the best years of my life” as a dude wrangler on the famous Flying M.E. dude-divorce ranch from 1947 to 1949 during the heyday of the Reno divorce era.
+Reno Memories is one of several featurettes on Fox’s 2007 re-release on DVD of their 1939 film Charlie Chan in Reno.
+(Available in the 4-DVD box set, The Charlie Chan Collection, Vol. 4.)

 Television interview on ABC-affiliate KOLO-TV 8, Reno.
 Ed Pearce interviews Bill McGee on the site of the famous Flying M.E. dude-divorce ranch in Washoe Valley.
 (Air date: Nov 8-9, 2004)